ananis25/scratchpad/md-posts/reco_system.md

 The strategy module also allows us to do more things without tweaking the rest of the response pipeline.

-- If the network latency is high, the API response can be a batch of questions instead of one at a time.
+- A significant fraction of users were experiencing high network latencies, so we tweaked the API response to be a batch of questions instead of one at a time.
+The next question batch is then pre-fetched before the previous one runs out.
+While this trades off some accuracy, it eliminated any delays in users seeing the next question.

 - The recommendation policy could evaluate scores from multiple ML models before selecting a question.
-We use this to A/B test hyperparameters for the embedding model.
+We used this to A/B test hyperparameters for the user-question embedding models.

-- The adaptive system was extended to compile a set of take-home problems for students, and email nudges when they log in infrequently.
+- The adaptive system was extended to more use cases.
+For ex - compiling a set of take-home problems for students who wanted more topic specific practice.
+Another one was sending the students email nudges when they logged in infrequently.

 # System diagram

 The recommendation system lives across three process boundaries.

-- Postgres server
+- **Postgres server**: It is a single point of failure since both the interaction history and the model parameters are stored here.
+However, the managed service provides daily backups and let us configure a read replica for fallback.
+Thus, any database downtime only means we can't update our recommendation model for that duration.
+Any missed user interaction data is backfilled from the API logs for that period.

-- API server
+- **API server**: This is a lightweight python web service that is stateless and only does tiny bits of compute.
+We used Docker containers to deploy copies of it in parallel, with auto-scaling set up by the main platform team per the live usage.

-- Model training
+- **Model training**: This runs only periodically, so we spin up temporary compute instances each time to update the model parameters.

 ![reco-system-flowchart.svg](../assets/reco-system-flowchart.svg)